DID YOU KNOW...

 In 1960, minutes show that CMA sent a letter to the Common Council, the Mayor, and the County Board of Supervisors emphasizing the urgency of taking action in the promotion of the Music Hall now being slated to be located on land adjacent to the Milwaukee River.
-Construction began in 1966, and it opened on July 26, 1969 as the Performing Arts Center.
-Following a $25 million donation from the Marcus Corporation, the County changed the venue's name in 1994 to the Marcus Center for the Performing Arts.
+Construction began in 1966, and it opened on July 26, 1969 as the Performing Arts Center, now known as the Marcus Center for the Performing Arts.

 #1 Young People's Band

 (a.k.a Civic Symphonic Band and Milwaukee Concert Band)